-- In accordance with Oklahoma state law, face coverings will not be required in school facilities, buildings, or buses for students or staff; however, those who are not vaccinated are encouraged to wear one to protect themselves and others.
+- In accordance with Oklahoma state law, face coverings will not be required in school facilities, buildings, or buses for students or staff; however, we encourage everyone to wear one to protect themselves and others.

-- Per the Oklahoma City County Health Department (OCCHD), quarantines are required when exposed to a positive COVID-19 case.
-Click here for the latest isolation and quarantine guidance for students.
+- Per the most recent guidance (July 30, 2021) from the Oklahoma City County Health Department (OCCHD), quarantines are recommended but not required for individuals exposed to a positive COVID-19 case.

-- Per OCCHD, anyone with a positive COVID-19 test will be required to isolate regardless of vaccination status.
+- Anyone with a positive COVID-19 test will be required to isolate regardless of vaccination status.

 - Our dedicated operations team will continue to deep clean and sanitize our school facilities, and all staff members will continue to encourage thorough handwashing.
 Hand sanitizer will also be readily available for students.

-- Where possible, we will continue to observe social distancing, as recommended by OCCHD, OSDH, and the CDC.
+- Where possible, we will continue to observe social distancing.

 What if Covid Cases Begin Rising?